etactica/silabs-pybgapi-fork/README.md

 This package provides a Python interface for the BGAPI binary protocol.
 It reads the BGAPI definition file and dynamically generates a parser for it.

+## FORK NOTES
+This is _not_ the canonical source of this package!
+It is a fork uploaded to share/publicise bug fixes, with no guarantees of longevity!

 ## Getting Started

 To get started with Silicon Labs Bluetooth software, see